vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 ## Discussion and future work

-* Cities where the reviews were in English helped us predict price and rating when sentimental analysis was performed on these over cities with reviews in other languages.
+* Cities where the reviews were in English helped us predict price and rating when sentiment analysis was performed on these over cities with reviews in other languages.
 Thus, language translation followed by NLP on those reviews could be performed in order to obtain better results.
-* It also does seem like datasets with smaller number of rows such as Bristol,England tends to perform too well and hence might be overfitting the supervised models.
+* It also does seem like datasets with smaller number of rows such as Bristol, England tends to perform too well and hence might be overfitting the data in our supervised models.
 Future work in this area could include hyperparameter tuning for the Gradient Boosting and XGBoost models.
 * To reduce the prediction error of our model, one could also try splitting the listings into smaller subsets with different tiers of pricing.
 Different models may perform better on different subsets.
 In the case of the XGBoost model, this would also reduce the effect of conflicting data points.

 ## Conclusion
 * XGBoost and Gradient Boost models did well to predict price and ratings of airbnb listings.
 * Sentiment analysis was incorporated in K-Means and GMM to provide valid and equal clusterings; when plotted on city maps, these clusterings revealed informative insights about listings in the particular city.
+* Combining XGBoost with KMeans clustering did not provide significant improvement on predictions, but further work on rescoping the data or selecting a smaller subset of features could give better results.

 ## References